betrixed/toml-zephir/README.md

 This compiled extension uses namespace Toml.

-The php interpreted-only version that performs much the same with the same php-unit test rig error messages is at [Betrixed/Toml](https://github.com/betrixed/toml), as forked and modified by Michael Rynn.
+There is a php interpreted version that is much the same design, with the same php-unit test rig error messages is at [Betrixed/Toml](https://github.com/betrixed/toml), as forked and modified by Michael Rynn.

 The zephir version is a bit faster than the interpreted PHP.
 How much faster will depend on the test benchmark method.
 Php 7.2 is being used here.